-1. Organise a virtual trivia night
+1. Plan a trivia night

 General knowledge questions will appeal to a broad audience, but it’s always good to focus a few rounds on specialist subjects like football or music.
 Add a neighbourhood spin by including questions about your local area.
 For example, “How much is a pint of milk in the corner shop?” or “In what year, was the block of flats over the road built?”
 You can even add a charitable element by fundraising for a local organisation.